 Reading Your Novel for the Very First Time

 Everyone writes differently, that much we know.
-Some people write the whole novel from start to finish and then read it, make a few minor changes, and call it day.
+Some people write a whole novel from start to finish and then read it, make a few minor changes, and call it a day.
 Others labor over every single word and sentence until the entire thing is perfect.
 If you’re a perfectionist, then that moment might never come.
-In other words, there are really no right or wrong answers for how a novel is created.
+In other words, there are really no right or wrong answers to how a novel is created.

-Even if it’s not perfect, try to enjoy the experience of reading your novel for the first time.
+Even if it’s not perfect, try to approach it like a reader and enjoy the experience.
 This is your novel, your creation, and you are its first reader!

 Read the whole thing

-You may discover points of confusion, unclear plot progression, plot holes, or characters who disappear, etc. If you think you’ll forget, jot down a note about issues like these.
+You may discover points of confusion, unclear plot progression, plot holes, or characters who disappear, etc. If you think you’ll forget, jot down a note, but don’t action anything until you get to the end.
 Don’t stop to make changes, as it’ll break the immersion, but it’s still good to remind yourself what needs fixing.
-Carry on to the end to feel the whole range of emotions!

 Remember that this is a draft